Clarification of heart diseases

 ECG

-The electrocardiogram (ECG) records the electrical heart action by means of skin electrodes and is used in acute diagnostics but also in therapy monitoring of heart diseases.
+The electrocardiogram (ECG) records the electrical action of the heart using skin electrodes and is used in acute diagnostics as well as for monitoring the treatment of heart disease.

 Long-term ECG

-This examination is used for patients who, for example, complain of palpitations, heart stuttering, fainting, dizziness, or collapse.
-Long-term ECG (24h, 48h, 7-day or 4 weeks) can be used to analyze arrhythmias.
-Some arrhythmias are harmless and do not require medical or interventional therapy.
-Others require further evaluation with imaging or other procedures, or therapy with medications, pacemakers, or catheter ablation.
+This examination is used for patients who complain of palpitations, palpitations, fainting, dizziness or collapse, for example.
+The long-term ECG (24h, 48h, 7 days or 4 weeks) can be used to analyze arrhythmias.
+Some arrhythmias are harmless and do not require drug or interventional therapy.
+Others require further clarification by means of imaging or other procedures or treatment with medication, cardiac pacemakers or catheter ablation.

 24h blood pressure measurement

-Since a single blood pressure measurement, especially in the presence of a healthcare professional, can show falsely high values (“white coat hypertension”), a 24-hour blood pressure measurement is often performed.
-In this case, the blood pressure is measured at regular intervals several times an hour over 24 hours using a device that is given to the patient at home.
-This allows a realistic and reliable assessment of the blood pressure situation.
+Since a single blood pressure measurement, especially in the presence of a medical professional, can show falsely high values (“white coat hypertension”), a 24-hour blood pressure measurement is often carried out.
+The blood pressure is measured at regular intervals several times an hour over 24 hours using a device that is taken home.
+This enables a realistic and reliable assessment of the blood pressure situation.

 Ergometry

 Ergometry involves physical exertion on a bicycle or treadmill.
 Blood pressure and ECG are monitored.
-Ergometry is an important part of the diagnosis and follow-up of cardiovascular diseases.
-Ergometry is also used to better assess high blood pressure and cardiac arrhythmias.
-Another field of application of ergometry is preventive medicine and sports medicine.
-Spiroergometry can also be performed for special questions such as the clarification of shortness of breath or for training advice.
-In this case, the patient wears a mask with which the respiratory gases are measured.
-In addition, we also offer lactate performance diagnostics for athletes.
+Ergometry is an important part of the diagnosis and monitoring of cardiovascular diseases.
+Ergometry is also used to better assess high blood pressure and cardiac arrhythmia.
+Another field of application for ergometry is preventive medicine and sports medicine.
+Spiroergometry can also be carried out for special questions such as the clarification of shortness of breath or for training advice, in which the patient wears a mask with which the respiratory gases are measured.
+We also offer lactate performance diagnostics for athletes.

 Tilt table examination

-This examination is used to clarify unclear sudden loss of consciousness.
+This examination is used to clarify unexplained sudden loss of consciousness.

 Pacemaker query

 Our pacemaker consultation is available for patients with pacemakers, implantable defibrillators and special pacemakers for cardiac resynchronization therapy.
-Routine checks, reprogramming due to complaints or for medical reasons are performed here.
+Routine checks, reprogramming due to complaints or for medical reasons are carried out here.
 The first wound checks after implantation of the devices also take place here.

 For patients